webpack-contrib/style-loader/README.md

 Allows to setup absolute path to custom function that allows to override default behavior and insert styles at any position.

+> **Warning**
+>
-> ⚠ Do not forget that this code will be used in the browser and not all browsers support latest ECMA features like `let`, `const`, `arrow function expression` and etc. We recommend using [`babel-loader`](https://webpack.js.org/loaders/babel-loader/) for support latest ECMA features.
+> Do not forget that this code will be used in the browser and not all browsers support latest ECMA features like `let`, `const`, `arrow function expression` and etc. We recommend using [`babel-loader`](https://webpack.js.org/loaders/babel-loader/) for support latest ECMA features.

+> **Warning**
+>
-> ⚠ Do not forget that some DOM methods may not be available in older browsers, we recommended use only [DOM core level 2 properties](https://caniuse.com/#search=DOM%20Core), but it is depends what browsers you want to support
+> Do not forget that some DOM methods may not be available in older browsers, we recommended use only [DOM core level 2 properties](https://caniuse.com/#search=DOM%20Core), but it is depends what browsers you want to support

 **webpack.config.js**